blaw023/Chat-Prototype/README.md

 - `npm run start`

 Runs the react frontend, and watches and auto-builds any changes made to the frontend.
 Any frontend changes will refresh the browser.
 By default we'll be listening on port 3000.
+Run this command from the `frontend` directory.

 - `go build main.go -> main`

 Runs the Go backend server.
-In order to compile and build into an .exe, run `go build main.go`.
+In order to compile and build into an .exe, run `go build main.go` from the `app` directory.
 To run the .exe and start up the server, run `main` from your terminal.
 By default we'll be listening on port 5000.

 Note: If you change the port in the backend, update `frontend/src/components/chat/index.js` line 6 with the new port as well.